bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 4. A root namespace's corresponding directory MUST NOT be contained in another root namespace's corresponding directory.

-5. Each autoloadable namespace below the root namespace MUST have exactly one corresponding directory in the library.
+5. Each autoloadable namespace below a root namespace MUST have exactly one corresponding directory in the library.
 That directory MUST be a subdirectory of the parent namespace's corresponding directory.
 The directory name MUST equal the namespace's unqualified name.